ga-dc/wdi5/w11/d02_jasmine/readme.md

 ## Objectives

 - Describe Jasmine
-- Setup Jasmine via CDN
 - Setup Jasmine for a Node Project
 - Setup Jasmine for a Rails project
 - Compare/Contrast Jasmine & RSpec
 - Explain how `this` is used within Jasmine
-- Explain when to use Jasmine Spies
 - Create a custom matcher

 ---